 - Layered Clothing

 - Something to carry home wet paintings in (pizza boxes work well but you can also buy “wet paint carriers” that are nice)

 - Small White Umbrella (these are awesome for keeping out of direct sun, but they can be cumbersome and I confess I don’t use one, though I probably should)

 I have an academic background as a writer and art history instructor, and I write about art for websites, scholarly journals, exhibition catalogues, and print magazines like Art New England and American Art Review.
 In addition, I enjoy giving public lectures and presentations on the history of art.
 Lecturing and teaching helps me make my background in art history, aesthetics, and literature converge with life – it feels like I’m putting art history and ideas into practice.

-Here you can download free PDF versions of some of the slide shows I use in my presentations to art associations, libraries, historical societies, and students.
+Here you can download free PDF versions of some of the slide shows I use in my presentations to art associations, libraries, historical societies, students and schools.